ngaggion/ngaggion.github.io/_pages/about.md

 ## **Latest News**

+- **27 August 2023**: Our HybridGNet model for Chest X-ray segmentation is now publicly available on a HuggingFace Space!
+Check it out [here](https://huggingface.co/spaces/ngaggion/Chest-x-ray-HybridGNet-Segmentation).

+- **7 July 2023**: We released the CheXmask Dataset, a large-scale dataset of anatomical segmentation masks for more than 650.000 multi-center chest x-ray images with both physician and automatic quality validation.
+The dataset is available at [PhysioNet](https://physionet.org/content/chexmask-cxr-segmentation-data).
+Check the paper on [arXiv](https://arxiv.org/abs/2307.03293)!

 - **18-23 June 2023**: Assisted the [International Conference on Information Processing in Medical Imaging (IPMI 2023)](https://ipmi2023.org/) in San Carlos de Bariloche, Argentina as a volunteer for the organization.

 - **6-10 March 2023:** Presented my work on "HybridGNet: Leveraging graph-based representations of organs for anatomically plausible medical image segmentation" at [Khipu: Latin American Meeting In Artificial Intelligence](https://khipu.ai/) in Montevideo, Uruguay in a poster presentation.